 - Don’t overshare your dog – we all love our pets but be conscious of who can see your social media posts and photographs of your dog and your whereabouts.

-- Keep personal photographs of your dog – these will be an advantage if your dog does go missing and you can use them to report your loss and to relocate him using various online resources.
+- Keep personal photographs of your dog – these will be an advantage if your dog goes missing, and you can use them to report your loss and relocate him using various online resources.

 Let’s all work together to make it harder for dog thieves to operate.
-Stay diligent and be aware of how these devious thieves function and try to minimise the number of dog thefts in the UK.
+Stay diligent, be aware of how these devious thieves function and try to minimise the number of dog thefts in the UK.